- What is OverOps?

 What Other Events Does OverOps Capture?

-Other than exceptions, OverOps captures all logged warnings and errors generated from your application, usually stated as logger.error or LOG.warn.
-OverOps does that by adding bytecode instrumentation to all major logging framework, including Log4j, Log4J2, Logback, JUL, Akka logging and more.
+OverOps captures all logged warnings and errors generated from your application, usually stated as logger.error or LOG.warn.
+This is done by adding bytecode instrumentation to all major logging framework, including Log4j, Log4J2, Logback, JUL, Akka logging and more.

 Which Events Does OverOps Not Capture?

-This means that if an instance of Spring framework, which is considered 3rd party by default, throws an exception but catches it in the same method, that does not qualify as an event in OverOps.
+- Events from 3rd party applications: If an instance from Spring framework, which is defined by default as a 3rd party application, throws an exception and catches it in the same method, that does not qualify as an event in OverOps.

 - I am trying to install OverOps and facing an issue: “Sorry, user X is not allowed to execute '/opt/takipi/etc/takipi-setup-package...”.
 What can I do?